The Rub On Rails

 First, though, a little about removing a rub rail.
 Boat manufacturers work long hours to make their designs different from competing models.
 This means, unless you can order the same rub rail from the factory that built your boat (and in many cases, this is possible to do), you should accept the fact the new one may not look like the old one.
 That's not a worry.
 Experts stress, however, that the replacement has to have at least the same height as the old rail.
 If it doesn't, parts of the hull will be exposed that weren't before the job began.
 And considering the banging taken by a boat as well as the amount of water the exposed surface comes in contact with, this is a situation best avoided.

 "Depending on the look you want," says Ingenito, "rub rails are interchangeable."
-They are available in four different materials: aluminum, rigid vinyl, semi rigid vinyl and stainless steel.
-If you are unsure of what to use, pull a piece of the old rub rail off the boat and bring it with you to a BoatU.S.
-Marine Center where a staff member can assist you.
-Remember you are going to need to buy rub rail using this formula: twice the length of your boat plus the beam plus two feet.
-Aluminum and rigid vinyl rub rails come in 12' and 20' sections, stainless steel is available in 6' and 12' sections while flexible and semi rigid designs come in 30'.
-50', 70' and 100' lengths.
+They are typically available in four different materials: aluminum, rigid vinyl, semi rigid vinyl and stainless steel.
+Remember you are going to need to buy rub rail using this formula: twice the length of your boat plus the beam plus at least two feet.

 Removal of the old rub rail should begin at either the bow or the stern where the beginning and end pieces are found.
 With a slotted screwdriver, pry off the insert and pull it out of the track.
 Next, remove all the fasteners (screws or rivets).
 If rivets have been used, it will be necessary to drill them out with a bit of equal or slightly smaller size.
+(Some rails won’t have an insert.)
 Once the rail has been removed, scrape the surface to remove excess sealant.